 What does it cover?
 Commercial auto insurance can include coverage for third-party bodily injury, third-party property damage, personal injury protection, comprehensive and collision coverage, and uninsured and underinsured motorist coverage.

 If you opt to get commercial insurance, you must carry a minimum amount of $50,000 of bodily liability coverage to pay for claims if someone is injured in an accident.
 The policy must also include $20,000 in coverage for physical damage coverage.

 Professional Liability Insurance

-Professional liability insurance—i.e. errors and omissions insurance—protects your business if you're accused of:
+Professional liability insurance—also called errors and omissions insurance—protects your business if you're accused of:

-Professional liability coverage will pay defense costs for legal claims and other legal expenses (like court costs) that may arise.
+Professional liability coverage will pay defense costs and legal fees (like court costs) that may arise.
 A professional liability policy is usually recommended for architects, healthcare professionals, lawyers, or anyone that offers professional services.

 Cyber Liability Insurance

 Cyber liability insurance—also referred to as data breach insurance—protects your business from monetary loss and reputational harm if you're the subject of a cyberattack.
 If any customer data is compromised, your insurer will cover the cost to notify impacted customers.
 Most policies will also pay for credit monitoring for those impacted.
 Some will help cover the cost to repair your reputation if necessary.